eastmaels/steemblog.github.io/_posts/account/deanliu/2018-01-05_pay-to-enroll-in-a-steemit-blogging-courses-surprise-surprise.md

 - - -

-This page is synchronized from the post: [Pay to enroll in a Steemit blogging courses!? surprise surprise ...](https://steemit.com/@deanliu/pay-to-enroll-in-a-steemit-blogging-courses-surprise-surprise)
+This page is synchronized from the post: ['Pay to enroll in a Steemit blogging courses!? surprise surprise ...'](https://steemit.com/@deanliu/pay-to-enroll-in-a-steemit-blogging-courses-surprise-surprise)